 Flu Activity Continues to Rise in Spokane County; Vaccination is Best Protection

-SPOKANE, Wash. – Jan.
-10, 2017 – Flu activity continues to rise in Spokane County and unfortunately it claimed the life of a Spokane County adult last week—the county’s first flu-related death this season.
-The vaccinated female was in her 100s and also suffered from underlying health conditions.
+SPOKANE, Wash. – Flu activity continues to increase in Spokane County, claiming the life of a local adult this week—Eastern Washington’s first flu-related death this season.
+The unvaccinated woman was in her 70s and also had underlying health conditions.

-"Sadly, this is an example of how serious flu can be," said Dr. Sam Artzis, Spokane Regional Health District’s interim health officer.
-“Your best chance at protecting your loved ones, and yourself, from flu is to get a flu shot.”
+"Unfortunately, this is an example of how serious flu can be," said Dr. Bob Lutz, Spokane Regional Health District’s health officer.
+“Your best chance at protecting yourself and others is to get a flu shot soon.”

 - Sore throat

 - Muscle or body aches

 Flu vaccines are designed to protect against the most common flu viruses.
 Centers for Disease Control and Prevention (CDC) recommends everyone 6 months of age and older get immunized against flu.
 The vaccine promotes antibody protection within two weeks.